MAVERIC-Labs/MAVERIC_informatics/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MAVERIC Informatics's documentation!
+Welcome to MAVERIC Informatics' documentation!
 ===============================================

 Welcome to the **M**\icrobial **a**\nd **V**\iral **E**\cological **R**\esearch **i**\n **C**\olumbus Informatics website!